EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-post-edhoc-key-update title="Example of C-to-RS POST /authz-info request using CWT and EDHOC-KeyUpdate"}

-Upon receiving the POST request from C, the RS MUST follow the procedures defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
-That is, the RS must verify the validity of the access token.
-The RS may make an introspection request (see {{Section 5.9.1 of I-D.ietf-ace-oauth-authz}}) to validate the access token.
+Upon receiving the POST request from C, RS MUST follow the procedures defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
+That is, RS must verify the validity of the access token.
+RS may make an introspection request (see {{Section 5.9.1 of I-D.ietf-ace-oauth-authz}}) to validate the access token.

-If the access token is valid, the RS proceeds as follows.
+If the access token is valid, RS proceeds as follows.

-The RS checks whether it is already storing the authentication credential of C, namely AUTH\_CRED\_C, specified as PoP-key in the access token by value or reference.
+RS checks whether it is already storing the authentication credential of C, namely AUTH\_CRED\_C, specified as PoP-key in the access token by value or reference.

-If the RS does not find AUTH\_CRED\_C among the stored authentication credentials, the RS retrieves AUTH\_CRED\_C, e.g., from the access token if the authentication credential is specified therein by value, or from a further trusted source pointed to by the AUTH\_CRED\_C identifier included in the access token.
-After that, the RS validates the actual AUTH\_CRED\_C.
-In case of successful validation, the RS stores AUTH_CRED_C as a valid authentication credential.
+If RS does not find AUTH\_CRED\_C among the stored authentication credentials, RS retrieves AUTH\_CRED\_C, e.g., from the access token if the authentication credential is specified therein by value, or from a further trusted source pointed to by the AUTH\_CRED\_C identifier included in the access token.
+After that, RS validates the actual AUTH\_CRED\_C.
+In case of successful validation, RS stores AUTH_CRED_C as a valid authentication credential.

-If the RS does not find an already stored AUTH\_CRED\_C, or fails to retrieve it or to validate it, then the RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
-The RS may provide additional information in the payload of the error response, in order to clarify what went wrong.
+If RS does not find an already stored AUTH\_CRED\_C, or fails to retrieve it or to validate it, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-If the access token is valid but it is associated with claims that the RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from the AS or the identifier "id"), or if any parameters received in the EDHOC_Information is unrecognized, then the RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
-In the latter two cases, the RS may provide additional information in the payload of the error response, in order to clarify what went wrong.
+If the access token is valid but it is associated with claims that RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from AS or the identifier "id"), or if any parameters received in the EDHOC_Information is unrecognized, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+In the latter two cases, RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-If the RS does not find the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I, then the RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
-The RS may provide additional information in the payload of the error response, in order to clarify what went wrong.
+If RS does not find the stored state of a completed EDHOC execution where the authentication credential AUTH\_CRED\_C was used as CRED\_I, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

-Otherwise, if all the steps above are successful, the RS stores the access token and MUST generate a nonce N2 very unlikely to have been previously used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
+Otherwise, if all the steps above are successful, RS stores the access token and MUST generate a nonce N2 very unlikely to have been previously used with the same pair of authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 When using this profile, it is RECOMMENDED to use a 64-bit long random number as the nonce's value.
-Then, the RS MUST reply to the POST request with a 2.01 (Created) response, for which the RS MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.14 of I-D.ietf-ace-oauth-authz}}.
+Then, RS MUST reply to the POST request with a 2.01 (Created) response, for which RS MUST use the Content-Format "application/ace+cbor" defined in {{Section 8.14 of I-D.ietf-ace-oauth-authz}}.
 The payload of the response MUST be a CBOR map, which MUST specify N2 using the "nonce2" parameter defined in {{Section 4.2.1 of I-D.ietf-ace-oscore-profile}}.

-{{fig-rs-c-edhoc-key-update}} shows an example of the response sent by the RS to C.
+{{fig-rs-c-edhoc-key-update}} shows an example of the response sent by RS to C.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Header: Created (Code=2.01)